Japanese Maples for Utah

 Japanese Maple Hardiness

 Most Japanese Maples are cold hardy to Zone 5 (to -20 degrees F) and may suffer in some of Utah’s more high elevation or windy areas.
-There are some Maples, such as Korean or Hybrid Korean Maples, which are hardy to Zone 4 (to -30 degrees F).
+There are some Maples, such as Korean or Hybrid Korean Maples, which are hardy to Zone 4 (to -30 degrees F) and would perform better in colder winter conditions.

 Japanese Maple Alternatives for Full Sun